damms005/laravel-multipay/README.md

 > Adding a new payment handler is straight-forward.
 Simply add a class that extends `Damms005\LaravelMultipay\Services\PaymentHandlers\BasePaymentHandler`  and implement `Damms005\LaravelMultipay\Contracts\PaymentHandlerInterface`

 > **Note** <br />
-> Payment providers that you so register as described above are resolved from the [Laravel Container](https://laravel.com/docs/9.x/container) to improve the flexibility of this package and improve DX.
+> Payment providers that you so register as described above are resolvable from the [Laravel Container](https://laravel.com/docs/9.x/container) to improve the flexibility of this package and improve DX.

 ## Installation

-You need to do just 3 things:

-- Install via composer.
+1. Install via composer.

 ```bash
 composer require damms005/laravel-multipay
 ```

-- Publish the config file.
+1. Publish the config file.

 ```bash
 php artisan vendor:publish --tag=laravel-multipay-config
 ```

-- Run migrations.
+1. Run migrations.

 ```
 php artisan migrate